HISE Logo Forum

 Keep your eyes on the prize.

-Remember that the end of the day, your goal is not to make cool plugins.
+At the end of the day, your goal isn't making cool plugins.
 It's building a sustainable business with the security and work/life balance you need to feel safe, secure and satisfied.

 You can be competitive without having the coolest interface, the best features or superior sound.